 - 1. The student finds a service opportunity that they are interested in.
-Please note: Questions about what counts toward IMSA service learning hours, need to be directed to the Service Learning Coordinator PRIOR TO completing the service.
-Students need to email commserv@imsa.edu. - 2.
-If the service opportunity is approved, the student completes a "past commitment" in Helper Helper.

-3. After concluding the service, the student completes the reflection in Helper Helper.
+Please note: questions about what counts toward IMSA service learning hours, need to be directed to the Service Learning Coordinator PRIOR TO completing the service by emailing commserv@imsa.edu. - 2.
+If the service opportunity is approved, the student completes a "past commitment" in Helper Helper. - 3.
+After concluding the service, the student completes the reflection in Helper Helper.
 Once the hours are verified and validated in Helper Helper, PowerSchool will be updated to reflect the hours completed.

-Service learning questions can be directed to the Coordinator of Student Leadership and Service.
+Service learning questions can be directed to the Coordinator of Student Leadership and Service at commserv@imsa.edu.